mattvagni/lexington/README.md

 `stream.eat(regex, flags)`:
 The same as `stream.match()` but instead 'consumes' anything that matched.
 See the example above... kind of hard to explain.

+## In the browser
+If you would like to use this in the browser just use `/build/lexington.js`.
+You can use the module loader of your choice or can access it globally as `Lexington`.

 ## TODO
 - If the user defined lexer function doesn't return anything Lexington currently recurse's endlessly.
 Might be nice to add a check in here to throw an error instead.